 Docker Networking: From Bridge to Overlay

-Docker provides several networking models, each suited to different scenarios.
-Understanding them lets you design container communication that is both secure and practical.
+Docker gives you several networking models.
+Each fits different scenarios.
+Understanding them helps you design container communication that’s both secure and practical.

-Docker ships with four built-in network drivers, plus the ability to use third-party drivers for specialized scenarios.
+Docker ships with four built-in network drivers, plus the ability to plug in third-party drivers for specialized scenarios.

 | Driver | When to Use |